Two injured when driver falls asleep on I-90

-Two young women were injured when a driver lost control of her vehicle after falling asleep early Sunday morning.
+Two young women were injured when a driver lost control of her vehicle after falling asleep early Sunday.

-The Washington State Patrol reports Kaylee J. Scott, 19, of Milton-Freewater fell asleep while driving eastbound on I-90.
+The Washington State Patrol reported that Kaylee J. Scott, 19, of Milton-Freewater, fell asleep while driving eastbound on Interstate 90.
 She failed to negotiate a curve and left the roadway at Milepost 131, about five miles west of Vantage.

 Her 2007 Ford Mustang rolled and came to a rest on its side.